kubeshop/tracetest/README.md

 The Tracetest [test definition files](https://docs.tracetest.io/cli/test-definition-file) are written in a simple YAML format.
 You can write them directly or build them graphically via the UI.
 Here is an example of a test which:

-- executes POST against the pokemon/import endpoint.
+- Executes `POST` against the `pokemon/import` endpoint.
-- verifies that the HTTP blocks return a 200 status code.
+- Verifies that the HTTP blocks return a `200` status code.
-- verifies all database calls execute in less than 50ms.
+- Verifies all database calls execute in less than `50ms`.

 ```yaml
 type: Test